segunak/charlotte-third-places/docs/design.md

     - Why does the app track quirky details like whether a place has cinnamon rolls?
   - Users are directed to the "Contribute" section for submitting corrections or additional suggestions.
 - **Contact**: Information on how to get in touch with the author, with a strong preference for using the "Contribute" section rather than direct email.
 The author’s LinkedIn and personal website are listed as alternative contact methods.

-#### Suggest a Place

-If "Suggest a Place" is chosen, it should take the user to a form with the following fields:

-1. **Your Name**
-2. **Your Email**
-3. **Place Name**
-4. **Place Neighborhood**
-5. **Comments**: Users are asked to defend why they think this place is a "Third Place," sharing what they like about it, any fun facts, pros/cons, etc. This input box is essential for understanding the place’s value to the community.

-#### Provide Feedback About the App

-If "Provide Feedback About the App" is chosen, it should take the user to a form with the following inputs in order:

-1. **Name**
-2. **Email**
-3. **Message**: This input box should include a caption with friendly language, emphasizing that the app is a passion project.
-It should also include a hyperlink to the `/about` page for more information about the app and its author.

-#### Provide Feedback About a Place

-If "Provide Feedback About a Place" is chosen, it should take the user to a form with the following inputs in order:

-1. **Name**
-2. **Email**
-3. **Place Selection**: A dropdown menu with all the places in the app, where the user must select the place they’re providing feedback about.
-4. **Message**: This input box encourages users to share specific feedback about the selected place.
-It should remind them that the data for the app comes from multiple sources, including Google Maps, and that some fields like `Has Cinnamon Rolls` are based on personal observations or anecdotal data.

-### About

-The "About" section provides:

-- **Author's Background**: Information about the author, their motivations for creating the platform, and their personal story.
-- **Tech Stack**: An overview of the technology used to build the site, including the use of Next.js, Shadcn/UI, and Airtable.
-- **Data Sources**: Details on where the data comes from and how it is maintained.
-- **Contact Information**: Information on how to get in touch with the author or contribute information about a place, linking to the "Contribute" section.

 ## Technical Details